francisldn/Waracle-Test/README.md

 <img src="./screenshot.png" alt="cat-page">

 ## Cat App
-* The app is built using React
+* The app is built using React, Redux and TypeScript
+* For styling, TailwindCSS is used
 * API source: https://api.thecatapi.com/v1/images/
 * Features:
   * User can "like" or "unlike" the cat image and the score will update accordingly